 There’s also Konfio, an online lending platform that uses innovative credit algorithms and alternative data analysis to help small businesses in Mexico that lack access to credit obtain affordable working capital loans; and Tienda Pago in Peru, which works with distributors of large consumer goods manufacturers to provide “mom and pop” store owners with short-term working capital loans that they need to buy more inventory and increase sales through mobile platforms, all while building a formal credit history.

-Alternative data’s growth is due in large part to mobile technology: although 2 billion people lack access to financial services, 85 percent of the world’s population–or roughly 4 billion people–have mobile phones that are almost constantly transmitting, processing, and receiving data.
+Alternative data’s growth is due in large part to mobile technology: although two billion people lack access to financial services, 85 percent of the world’s population–or roughly four billion people–have mobile phones that are almost constantly transmitting, processing, and receiving data.
 In fact, as mobile phones and the internet continue to spread throughout the developing world, there will be increasing amounts of high-quality, user-generated data at companies’ disposal.
-In 2011, 2 out 3 people in the developing world had smartphones by 2020, 4 out of 5 will.
-At the end of 2015, 3.5 billion people were using the internet–and 2 billion of them were in the developing world.
+In 2011, 2 out 3 people in the developing world had smartphones by 2020, four out of five will.
+At the end of 2015, 3.5 billion people were using the internet–and two billion of them were in the developing world.

 The financial sector is only just beginning to discover alternative data’s potential.
 As alternative data becomes more available, and as its analysis becomes more accepted, I hope that lenders discover other uses that go beyond “de-risking” new applicants, such as helping customers manage their financial health or using behavioral science and well-timed “nudges” that prompt them to save.
 It will take thorough data analytics and a great deal of experimentation, but the value for businesses and their clients–is too great to overlook.